Consensys/doc.gnark/docs/Tutorials/eddsa.md

     witness.Signature.S2.Assign(signature[48:])
 ```

-We are almost done!
-All we need to do now is to generate the proof and verify it.
+You are almost done!
+Last step is to generate the proof and verify it.

 ```go
     // generate the proof